cc-jalvarez/cc-jalvarez.github.io/_pages/ateneo.md

 {% include base_path %}

 When I'm not learning from machines, I like to play football, read books, and listen to music.
-Here are some highlights.

 **Books**

-I'm currently reading Diarmaid MacCulloch's *Christianity: The First Three Thousand Years*.
+I'm currently reading Seb Falk's *The Light Ages: A Medieval Journey of Discovery*.

 **Music**